zahinafsar/antd-css-utilities/README.md

 ## Ant Design CSS Utilities
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![npm version](https://img.shields.io/npm/v/antd-css-utilities)

 Basic CSS utilities for ant design.
-As ant design don't have their own CSS utilities, we are here to help you.
-You easily can use this library with ant design.
-It is also usable with Vue.js and HTML.
+Ant design doesn't have its own CSS utility classes, so we are here to help you.
+You can easily integrate and start using this library with ant design as well as other frameworks you like.

 ## Installation